petablox/popl2020-artifact/README.md

 ```
 After a while, the script produces Figure 7 (and `f7_t.pdf` showing running time instead of number of Z3 calls), and
 Figure 1 from the supplementary data provided to reviewers.

+### Notes

+1. As before, we note that the ends of the whiskers can vary significantly between runs as they record the extreme
+   values of a set of random variables.
+Measures of central tendency, such as the median represented by the orange line,
+   exhibits a much more robust and stable trend across experimental runs.

+2. Because of an error in the way the experiment was set up, the Y-axis in Figure 1 from the supplementary data is an
+  order-of-magnitude smaller than reported, but our central claim, that the running time of ProSynth grows modestly with
+  the number of candidate rules, continues to hold.

 A Brief Tutorial to Using ProSynth
 ----------------------------------